ignition-is-go/rship-docs/src/06_Glossary/02_Timing/05_Playlist.md

 # Playlist

-A defined unit of Scene scheduling data that can be added to a Calendar.
+A reusable unit of Scene scheduling data that can be added to a Calendar.